-Boxed areas indicate those counties eligible to impose particular surtaxes authorized for county governments or school districts eligible to impose the School Capital Outlay Surtax
+1) Boxed areas indicate those counties eligible to impose particular surtaxes authorized for county governments or school districts eligible to impose the School Capital Outlay Surtax

-The Indigent Care and Trauma Center Surtax consists of two separate levies for different groups of eligible counties.
-Non-consolidated counties with a total population of 800,000 or more may impose, either by an extraordinary vote of the county's governing body or voter approval in a countywide referendum, a surtax not to exceed 0.25% for the sole referendum, a surtax not to exceed 0.25% for the sole purpose of funding health care services for qualified residents.
-Non-consolidated counties with a total population of less than 800,000 may impose, subject to voter approval in a countywide referendum, a surtax not to exceed 0.25% for the unding trauma services provided by a trauma center licensed pursuant to Chapter 395, Florida Statutes.
+The Indigent Care and Trauma Center Surfax consists of two separate levies for different groups of eligible counties.
+Non-consolidated counties with a total population of 800,000 or more may impose, either by an extraordinary vote of the county's governing body or voter approval in a countywide referendum, a surfax not to exceed 0.25% for the sole puppose of puppose of the sole puppo

-3) Pursuant to ss.
-212.055(2)(h) and 212.055(3)(f), F.S., a county cannot levy the Local Government Infrastructure, Small County, Indigent Care and Trauma Center, and County Public Hospital surtaxes in excess of a combined rate of 1%.
+Pursuant to ss.
+212.055(2)(t) and 212.055(3)(f), F.S., a county cannot levy the Local Government Infrastructure, Small County, Indigent Care and Trauma Center, and County Public Hospital surtaxes in excess of a combined rate of 1%

-Pursuant to s.
-212.056(4)(b)5., F.S., a county cannot levy the Local Government Infrastructure, Small County, and Indigent Care and Trauma Center surtaxes in excess of a combined rate of 1%
+4) Pursuant to s.
+212.056(4(b)5., F.S., a county cannot levy the Local Government Infrastructure, Small County, and Indigent Care and Trauma Center surtaxes in excess of a combined rate of 1%.

 5) Pursuant to s.
-212.055(5)(f), F.S., a county cannot levy the Local Government Infrastructure, Small County, and County Public Hospital surtaxes in excess of a combined rate of 1%
+212.055(5)(1), F.S., a county cannot levy the Local Government Infrastructure, Small County, and County Public Hospital surfaxes in excess of a combined rate of 1%

 6) Subject to referendum approval, the Voter-Approved Indigent Care Surtax may be levised by counties with less than 800,000 residents at a rate not to exceed 0.5%.
 However, if a publicly supported medical school is located within the qualifying county, the rate cannot exceed 1%, pursuant to s.
-272.0567(jb).
-F.S.
-Currenty, Endorea by Stances at the following university of Fordia in International University of Fordia in Homerical Stances at the following university of Security Fordia and exceed 1%, pursuant to s.
-272.0567(jb).
-F.S.
-Currenty, Endorea publicly supported medical school and are soft in the surfax.
-The Profit at International University of Security Fordia medical schools are each located in counties raving a resident population organic profits and University of Security Fordia medical schools are each located in counties on the maximum 1% rate.
-Additionally, the governing body of any county that has a population of less than 50,000 residents may levy the surfax, at a rate not to exceed 1%, subject to voter approval in countivities.
-Sutax levies cannot exceed 1.5% pursuant to Chapter 2005-242, Laws of Florida.
-Consequently, if a publicly supported medical school is located in the county, or the county, or the county has a population of less than 50,000 residents, the combined tax rate of this levy and any Local Government Infrastructure Surfax and Small County
+212.056(7)(a), F.S.
+Currently, Florida has publicly supported medical schools at the following universities: Florida International University of Neutral Florida State University of Central Florida and University of South Florida medical schools are each located in counties having a resident population greater than 800,000; therefore, Hillsborrough, Miami-Dade, and Change counties are the surfax at the maximum of a service of any county that has a population of less than 50,000 residents may levy that surfax at a trainent to exceed 1%, subject to voter approval in County, or the county, or the county, or the county has a population of less than 50,000 residents and surfax and small conditional school is located in the county, or the county has a population of less than 50,000 residents are for this levy and any Local Government Infrastructure Surfax and Small County Surtax levies cannot exceed 1.5% pursuant to s.
+212.055(7)(f), F.S.
+For all other counties eligible to levy this surtax, the combined tax rate cannot exceed 1.%

-7) Effective July 1, 2009, Chapter 2009-146, L.O.F., renamed the Charter County Transit System Surtax as the Charter County Transportation System Surtax and extended eligibility for surtax levy to 13 additional charter counties.
+7) Effective July 1, 2009, Chapter 2009-146, L.O.F., renamed the Charter County Transit System Surtax as the Charter County Transportation System Surtax and extended eligibility for surtax levy to 13 additional charter countiles